yssource/crp/src/idioms/constructors.md

 Typically the primary constructor for a type is named `new`, especially if it takes no arguments.
 See the chapter on [default constructors](constructors/default_constructors.html).
-Additional constructors are usually named `with_details` (e.g., `Person::with_name`).
+Constructors based on some specific property of the value are usually named `with_details` (e.g., `Person::with_name`).
 See the [naming guidelines](https://rust-lang.github.io/api-guidelines/naming.html) for the conventions on how to name constructor methods in Rust.

-If the fields to be initialized are visible, there is a reasonable default value, and the value does not manage a resource, then it is also common to use record update syntax to initialize a value based on some default value:
+If the fields to be initialized are visible, there is a reasonable default value, and the value does not manage a resource, then it is also common to use record update syntax to initialize a value based on some default value.

 ```rust
 struct Point {